 But not only that!
 We even take pride in our problems, because we know that trouble produces endurance,

-A “word” spoken out-of-place can cause even more ‘heartache’ for the sufferer.
+A “word” spoken out of place can cause even more ‘heartache’ for the sufferer.
 Let us be careful.
 At times it’s better not to say anything, and that’s alright.
-Job’s friends were best sitting in the ash heap saying not a word.
+Job’s friends were best sitting in the ash heap, saying no word.

 The Lord God gives me

 to encourage the weary.